Home | What's New | Ragtime Sources

 Source: Indiana University Sheet Music Collections [top]

-Queen of Fashion Waltzes Sheet Music Cover
+Queen of Fashion Waltzes Sheet Music

 Johnson, Charles L. Queen of Fashion Waltzes.
-Kansas City, MO: Johnson Pub.
-Co., 1911.
+Kansas City, MO: Johnson Pub Co, 1911.

 [view sheet music]